Lisa Simpson: Personality

 Lisa, despite being a child prodigy, often sees herself as a misfit within the Simpson family and other children due to possessing an unusually high level of intelligence.
 She shows characteristics rarely seen in Springfield, including spirituality and commitment to peaceful ways, and is notably more concerned with world affairs than her life in Springfield, with her rebellion against social norms being depicted as constructive and heroic, yet she can be self-righteous at times.
 In "Lisa the Vegetarian", an increasing sense of moral righteousness leads her to disrupt her father's roast-pig barbecue, an act for which she later apologizes.
 Like most children her age, she thinks in images rather than words.
 Episodes often take shots at Lisa's idealism.
 In "Bart Star" (season nine, 1997), Lisa, who is departing from her typically more genuine nature and apparently looking for a new cause to crusade over, defiantly declares that she, a girl, would like to join the football team.
 In the 1990s, it was considered odd to allow a girl to play football.
 However, when coach Ned Flanders reveals that several girls already play for the team, she hesitates and claims football is "not really [her] thing".
 She then expresses distaste about a ball made of pig's skin, but one of the girls informs her that their footballs are synthetic and that proceeds are donated to Amnesty International.
 Upset by being unable to gain moral superiority, Lisa runs off.
-In "She of Little Faith," Lisa permanently becomes a Buddhist after being appalled at how the First Church of Springfield allowed Mr. Burns to rebuild the church, which burned after being hit with Bart and Homer's rockets, with commercialism.
-Despite no longer following the Christian faith, she still is seen attending church in later episodes.

 Lisa is said to have an IQ of 159, and in "They Saved Lisa's Brain" (season ten, 1999) she becomes a member of the Springfield chapter of Mensa.
 Even prior to becoming a Buddhist, Lisa at times is seen meditating.
 When unable to attend school due to a teachers' strike in "The PTA Disbands" (season six, 1995), she suffers withdrawal symptoms because of the sudden lack of praise.
 She even demands that her mother grade her for no obvious reason.
 In Planet Simpson, Chris Turner writes that these traits make Lisa more realistic because "No character can aspire to realism without a few all-too-human flaws."